yadavanujkumar/Real-Time-Loan-Default-Risk-Data-Pipeline/README.md

 4. **Credit Scoring**: Automated credit score calculation
 5. **Regulatory Reporting**: Generate compliance reports

-## 🤝 Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors

-- Yadav Anuj Kumar

-## 🙏 Acknowledgments

-- Apache Spark for stream processing
-- MLflow for ML lifecycle management
-- Dash/Plotly for interactive visualizations
-- Kafka for real-time data streaming

-## 📞 Support

-For issues, questions, or contributions, please open an issue on GitHub.

 ## 🔮 Future Enhancements